discord-haskell/discord-haskell/README.md

 # discord-haskell

+The examples will work on the `master` branch.
+The `dev` branch has the most recent breaking changes.

 The library is usable for simple gateway & rest bots.
 The two largest missing features are that it's missing some gateway & rest types and